xenondevs/Docs/docs/invui2/window.md

 ![](assets/img/window/normal_split.png){width=500}

-Every window type also allows setting a `lowerGui`, which is the player's inventory.
+Every window type also allows you to set a `lowerGui`, which is the player's inventory.
 For the normal window, you can also create a `mergedBuilder()`, which accepts a singular gui that is then used for both of what were previously known as the upper and lower guis:

 ```kotlin